-Remember when you see our Sumatran orangutans in Monsoon Forest that the survival of this beautiful species is critically endangered.
-Without continued conservation work it could become the first Great Ape to become extinct in the wild.
+When you see our Sumatran orangutans in Monsoon Forest remember that the survival of this beautiful species is in the balance and without continued conservation work it could become the first 'Great Ape' to become extinct in the wild.

-Orangutans are the only non-African Great Ape.
+Orangutans are the only non-African 'Great Ape'.
 They once lived all over Asia but now only exist on Sumatra and Borneo.

 Sumatran orangutans differ from their Bornean relatives in a number of ways.
 Sumatran orangutans are a lighter orange – cinnamon colour and are more slender in build.
 In male Sumatran orangutans, they have flatter check flanges (cheek pads).

 You'll be amazed at how graceful and agile our Sumatran orangutans move.
 In the wild they sway from tree limb to tree limb (the technical term is an orthograde clamber) and the research we've done on this behaviour helped us design their habitat in a way that helps stimulate their natural behaviours with fixed trees and hanging webbing.

 Puluh, our spectacular male, has fathered seven, including Indah, born in 2008, Tripa in October 2012 and Tuti, born in December 2012 to mum Subis.

 You can help us to do everything we can to protect the future of this amazing species - find out more on Act for Wildlife here.